GluuFederation/docs-casa-prod/docs/source/user-guide.md

 Gluu Casa ("Casa") is a self-service web portal for end-users to manage account security preferences like two-factor authentication (2FA) and social login.

 !!!
 Note
-    The options displayed in the user portal will always depend upon which settings have been enabled by the administrator.
+    Options and features will depend upon which settings have been enabled by the administrator.

 ## Sign in for the first time